nikwin/nikwin.github.io/_posts/2018-11-28-nostalgia.md

 ---
 layout: post
-title: 'Why Not?
+title: "Why Not?
 Ep.
-1b - Pokemon Go: Nostalgia'
+1b - Pokemon Go: Nostalgia"
 tag: pokego
 date: 2018-11-28
 desc: On the nostalgia factor of Pokemon.